sciZer0/newdiscoveries/a/README.md

    calculations</i>
 </p>

-So Real Increase in Velocity of the pushed object during ANY given second (<b>Δv</b>) is always the same,
+So Real Increase in Velocity of the pushed object per ANY given second (<b>Δv</b>) is always the same,

 <b>Δv</b> = <b>9.8</b> m/s per second;

 or, in other words,

-Real Acceleration of the pushed object per any given second (<b>a</b>) is always the same,
+Real Acceleration of the pushed object during any given second (<b>a</b>) is always the same,

 <b>a</b> = <b>9.8</b> m/s².

-Gravitational Force (Invisible Hand) pushing the 20 kg object downwards while free-falling can be correctly calculated through the "official" Newton’s Formula this way:
+The Gravitational Force (Invisible Hand) pushing the 20 kg object downwards while free-falling can be correctly calculated through the "official" Newton’s Formula this way:

 <p align="center">
   <img src="/assets/images/19.png"/><br>